 Note: A professional stability analysis may determine that the gabion gravity retaining wall base width could be less or greater than the 2/3 wall height rule.

 DURA-WELD and DURA-FLEX™ gravity retaining walls can be designed and constructed up to approximately 30’, however due to the configuration of gabion gravity retaining walls their best suited for wall heights of 18’ or less.
 For wall heights of 18’- 36’ see the Stable Slope Section of this web site.

 Gabion wall base width relative to wall height base width of a gabion gravity retaining wall is related to the height of wall so as the wall height increases the base becomes wider to ensure structural stability.
 Below is a suggested diagram to illustrate a starting point for design.
 A typical conservative value of base width = 2/3 wall height.

 *** A stability analysis may determine that the gabion gravity retaining wall base width be less than or greater than 1/2 - 2/3 wall height.

-Specific gravity required for the stone fill shall be determined by the design and specified by the design engineer.
-Specific gravity for stone fill shall be no less than 2.5
+Specific gravity required for the rock fill shall be determined by the design and specified by the design engineer.
+Specific gravity for rock fill material shall be no less than 2.5